SuperMarioPunk/k8s-course-internal/README.md

 </p>
 </details>

-### run this command using the YAML manifest and the args attribute: "while true; do date; sleep 10; done"
+### Run this command using the YAML manifest and the args attribute: "while true; do date; sleep 10; done"

 <details><summary>show</summary>
 <p>